 Hungarians order their names back to front compared to most of the world.
 If my name was John Smith, then in Hungarian I would introduce myself as Smith, John, or literally translated Kovács, János.

 When a woman marries in Hungary she takes on her husband's name with -né at the end.
-So if a woman married Kovács, János, she becomes officially known as Kovács, Jánosné.
+So if a woman called Maria married Kovács, János, she becomes officially known as Kovács, Jánosné.
 In English this is equivalent to Mrs Johanna Smith.
 Her friends and family would still call her Maria.